pubudu-wijekoon/SmootScrolling/README.md

-# SmootScrolling
-this is just a simple website build using locomotive scroll for photography in idea.
+wthis is just a simple website build using locomotive scroll for photography in idea.